sjbennett123/gloryforthefist/content/rules/playtest/playtest_workshops.md

 ### **Personal Workshops**

 Small workshops that allow the owner to create additional production items as described in the NERO LARP 9th Edition Rules.
 Personal Workshops can be constructed in a character’s home or place of business, as long as the building has a “Personal Workshop” (or larger) room built.
 The Personal Workshop room type occupies 5 room slots within the building.
 Personal Workshops are the only type of workshop that does not need to be placed within a building.
-The workshop is small enough to be used by the owner anywhere within the local chapter purchased, such as a campsite, inside a tent, on a ship, on a caravan wagon, and so on.
+The workshop is small enough to be used by the owner anywhere within the local chapter in which it was purchased, such as at a campsite, inside a tent, on a ship, on a caravan wagon, and so on.

 ### **Group Workshops**